How to avoid getting sued for a data breach

 - Advertising injuries such as slander

 But general liability insurance alone won’t protect you from data breach costs.
 The digital data protection endorsement found in many general liability policies only covers data loss caused by physical damage, such as a dropped server.

 Cyber liability insurance

-Cyber liability insurance protects your business from the costs of cyber crime, including data breaches.
+Cyber insurance protects your business from the costs of cyber crime, including data breaches.
 There are two kinds of cyber liability insurance:

 - First-party cyber liability insurance, also called data breach insurance, helps businesses cover losses from a cyberattack on their own network and systems.
 It pays for recovery costs, notifying customers, credit monitoring, lost revenue while your network is down, and more.

 - Third-party cyber liability insurance covers costs associated with a data breach on a client’s networks and systems.
 If a client decides to sue your business, it covers legal expenses like attorney’s fees, court costs, and judgments.
 Third-party cyber insurance is often included in an IT professional's errors and omissions insurance policy.